google/WebFundamentals/src/content/en/ilt/pwa/working-with-promises.md

-Asynchronous APIs are common in JavaScript⸺to access the network or disk, to communicate with web workers and service workers, and even when using a timer.
+Asynchronous APIs are common in JavaScript to access the network or disk, to communicate with web workers and service workers, and even when using a timer.
 Most of these APIs use callback functions or events to communicate when a request is ready or has failed.
 While these techniques worked well in the days of simple web pages, they don't scale well to complete web applications.

 ### The old way: using events